freezer333/ramapo/source/courses/cmps147/Winter/index.md

 All programming example source code from the modules is found in [Programming Examples.zip](../ProgrammingExamples.zip)

 ## Recommended Pace
-I have organized moodle into 4 weeks, with each week containing several modules.
+I have organized moodle into 3 weeks, with each week containing several modules.
 Programming example solutions are posted within the same week as the modules they are presented in.
 It is critical that you keep pace with the course and complete the modules and labs during the week they are posted.
-Lab assignments (roughly 3 per week) and Homework assignments (one per week) are due Friday or Saturday (see individual assignments below) evenings at 11:59pm.
+Lab assignments (roughly 3 per week) and Homework assignments (one per week) are due Saturday or Sunday (see individual assignments below) evenings at 11:59pm.
 No late work will be accepted, so please try to start the programs early.

 You may work ahead of the pace on moodle, and are encouraged to do so.
 All contents is loaded onto moodle on the first day of class.
 The pace set on moodle and above can be best thought of as your minimum pace.

-The Mid Term exam (see proctoring details below in exam section) will include up to and including Module 18.
+The Mid Term exam will include up to and including Module 18.
 The Final Exam will be comprehensive and include content from all Modules

 # Course Assignments
 You learn to program best by… programming a lot!
 In this course I will be expecting you to write 3-4 programs each week of varying length.
 These will be in the form of Labs and Homework programs.
 You must submit all programs on moodle through the appropriate assignment links at the top of the course page.
 It is imperative that you only submit the .cpp (source code) files when turning in your assignments.
 I will build your programs and run them, so always triple check that you are submitting source code, and not some other Visual Studio related file (there are many!).
 Note, in the first Module’s video, I will provided details instructions on how to get this right.